-Foreign-key constraints with a
+Foreign-key constraints (look for

 SET CONSTRAINTS sets the behavior of constraint checking within the current transaction.

 If a constraint is deferrable, it can have 3 classes (attributes of the constraint).
-The class of deferred constraint the project I’m working on used
+The class of deferred constraint in the project I’m working on used

 DEFERRABLE INITIALLY DEFERRED which prompted this investigation.
-I found this is not the default behavior.

 Specifying deferrable this way would be more surprising than

 INITIALLY IMMEDIATE which is the default constraint behavior.
 For that reason, INITIALLY IMMEDIATE makes more sense as a default.

-ON DELETE and ON UPDATE
+Considering ON DELETE and ON UPDATE

 ON DELETE RESTRICT restricts deleting a product that an order item references.

 NO ACTION allows the check to be deferred until later in the transaction.
-However, specifying

-RESTRICT as an initial setting makes sense to me, as a safeguard from deleting rows unintentionally.
+RESTRICT as an initial setting makes sense to me as a safeguard from deleting rows unintentionally.

 In the event, the cascade delete is desired, the constraint could be modified later.

-- Enforcement of constraints can be applied per statement in a batch of statements within a transaction, or deferred until the transaction commits
+- Enforcement of constraints can be configured, being applied per statement if needed

 - Deletes or updates on referenced tables can be propagated or restricted